jaredchu/WordPress-Docker-Compose/README.md

 $ docker-compose up -d
 ```

-Fix file/folder permission, only need on Ubuntu
+Fix file/folder permission, only need on Linux
 ```bash
 # bash wdd/permission.sh
 ```

 You can now visit http://localhost to install new WordPress site and http://localhost:8080 to access PHPMyAdmin

+## For existing project
+There are not much different between new & existing project.
+You only need to copy `wdd` and `docker-compose.yml`
+into your project and run `docker-compose up -d`.

 ## Usage
 The current folder is mounted to container so you can do development things, install themes/plugins.